adclz/vif-sim/README.md

 Still WIP and very experimental.

-Due to the recent release of WIT component, a lot of js glue code present in this package is now obsolete.
+Due to the recent release of WIT components, a lot of js glue code present in this package is now obsolete.

 This project was built to solve problems first and be refactored later, some parts are not "idiomatic" rust and a lot of things can be simplified.

 If you have any questions about certain parts (for example on how all possible operations on plc primitives are declared at compile time despite orphan rule), feel free to ask me.

 The generative macro used by the parser to quickly get JSON values can be found as a gist [here](https://gist.github.com/adclz/be7a383580975672e413430c679d3a00):

+`enum_dispatch` is not IDE friendly but necessary to avoid dynamic dispatch as much as possible, which is also of why warnings about unused imports are disabled.

 ## Architecture